-- I. Satisfactorily complete a minimum of 30 credit hours of coursework for a Master of Science degree program. - II.
-Attain a minimum 3.00 cumulative grade point average on all credit earned at the School, based on a 4.00 scale. - III.
-Not possess any missing grades or "Incompletes". - IV.
-Fulfill all other requirements of the program as enumerated in Grading and Assessment Policy and the Academic Progress Policy. - V. Be in good standing with all ADSM regulatory elements as spelled out in the School's policies.
+- I. Satisfactorily complete a minimum of 30 credit hours of coursework for a Master of Science degree program including all core courses; - II.
+Attain a minimum 3.00 cumulative grade point average on all credit earned at the School, based on a 4.00 scale; - III.
+Not possess any missing grades or "Incompletes"; - IV.
+Fulfill all other requirements of the program as enumerated in Grading and Assessment Policy and the Academic Progress Policy; and, - V. Be in good standing with all ADSM regulatory elements as spelled out in the School's policies.